KCaldeira/floor_plan/README.md

 - Rows with "ignore" (case-insensitive) in the Status column will be excluded from processing
 - Empty cells or any other value in the Status column will be included
 - This allows you to easily exclude problematic measurements without deleting them

+**Note:** The "Line Orientation" column in the distances sheet is optional:
+- "H" (case-insensitive, spaces removed) - Adds horizontal line constraint (y-coordinates should be equal)
+- "V" (case-insensitive, spaces removed) - Adds vertical line constraint (x-coordinates should be equal)
+- Any other values (including empty cells) are ignored
+- Line orientation constraints are added as penalties to the optimization objective function
+- **Structural lines**: You can add rows with missing distance values (empty cells) but with H/V line orientation to enforce structural alignment without distance measurements

+**Note:** The "Weight" column in the distances sheet is optional:
+- Numeric values (positive) - Weight applied to both distance error and line orientation penalty for this measurement
+- Missing values or empty cells default to weight 1.0
+- Higher weights give more importance to that measurement in the optimization
+- Weights are applied to both the distance error and any line orientation penalties for the same measurement

+**Note:** Line constraint weighting can be adjusted via command line:
+- Use `--line-weight` parameter to increase weighting on horizontal (H) and vertical (V) line constraints
+- Default value is 1.0 (no additional weighting)
+- Higher values (e.g., 5.0, 10.0) will enforce stricter alignment of horizontal and vertical lines
+- This is useful when you want to ensure walls and other structural elements are properly aligned

 ## Usage